Association: LAREP – ENSP Versailles-Marseille (France) and Landscape Architecture Group – WageningenUR (Netherlands).

 2. Projects analysis

-To analyze French and Dutch energy landscape shaping projects, developed on the basis of this « energy-conscious design », three to four embedded cases in France (TEPOS) and two to three embedded cases in the Netherlands will be selected.
+To analyze French and Dutch energy landscape shaping projects, developed on the basis of this “energy-conscious design”, two embedded cases in France (TEPOS) and one embedded cases in the Netherlands will be selected.

 3. Practitioners enquiries